Al-Nusra Front: Open fighting between al-Nusra and ISIL (2013–2015)

-Attacks by Nusra (2014–2015)
+Attacks by al-Nusra (2014–2015)

 On 28 August 2014, militants from the group kidnapped 45 UN peacekeepers from Fiji from Golan Heights in the United Nations Disengagement Observer Force Zone.
 The group demanded that it be removed from the UN's list of terrorist organisations in exchange for the lives of the peacekeepers.
-In addition to UN personnel, the group routinely captures UN vehicles to use as car bombs.
+In addition to UN personnel, the group routinely captured UN vehicles to use as car bombs.
 At the same time, two groups of UN peacekeepers from Philippines were trapped under fire in nearby Rwihinah.
-On 31 August, one group of 32 Filipinos soldiers was rescued and the other group of 40 soldiers escaped.
+On 31 August, one group of 32 Filipino soldiers was rescued and the other group of 40 soldiers escaped.
 The rescue operation was carried out by Irish peacekeepers.
 Colonel Ezra Enriquez of the Philippines, who oversaw the operations, resigned over disagreements with Indian Lieutenant General Iqbal Singh Singha.
 Singha had allegedly ordered the Filipinos peacekeepers to surrender arms to ensure the safe release of the Fijian soldiers.
-On 8 September, Rodrigo Duterte, the mayor of Davao City, called for Singha's death after he allegedly called the Filipinos soldiers cowards.
+On 8 September, Rodrigo Duterte, the mayor of Davao City, called for Singha's death after he allegedly called the Filipino soldiers cowards.
 On 11 September, the kidnapped Fijian soldiers were released.